pierceTee/TrimuiLEDController/github/readme.txt

 There has been no testing of operational safety on any other hardware.

-Stock OS: Place the "LedController" folder in the "Apps" folder of your SDCARD and launch from the "Apps" menu.
+Stock OS: Place the "LedController.pak" folder in the "Apps" folder of your SDCARD and launch from the "Apps" menu.

 MinUI: Place the "LedController.pak" folder in the "Tools/tg3040" folder of your SDCARD and launch from the "Tools" menu.